thecurryspice/vms/README.md

 Password 	: <password>
 ```

-The utility runs on Python 3.
-All packages and libraries have been used keeping in mind backward compatibilty, and the script can be easily translated to Python 2.7

-The packages `getpass`, `paho-mqtt`, and 'cryptography` must be installed to run the script.
+The utility runs on Python3.7.
+A stale branch for Python3.6 is available.
+It features no GUI and is not extremely friendly to interface.

-Use `pip3 install <package-name>` to install the above packages.
+Use `pip3 install -r requirements.txt --user` to install necessary modules.

 ## Usage

-1. Make sure all instances of VLC are closed.
-2. Run the script.
+1. Run `vms.py` and `master.py`.
-3. Wait for all connections to establish.
+2. Wait for all connections to establish.
-4. Open same files on different systems connected to the internet.
+3. Open same files on different systems connected to the internet.
-5. Use the `master.py` script to keep all viewers in sync.
+4. Use the `master.py` script to send commands/messages.

+`master.py` can send various commands (most of the ones provided in the VideoLAN interface) to control behaviour on all screens.
+Send `h` for a list of available commands, or `x` to exit.

+Due to the VLC Interface responding only to specific commands, the `master.py` interface doubles up as a group chat, where each message is sent to all live users!
+The messages can be sent from the `master` shell and can be received on the `vms` shell.

 ## Examples